clinicedc/edc-base/README.md

 #### CommonCleanModelFormMixin

-Works together with `common_clean` on the model.
-The validation logic lives on the model but can be called in time for the ModelForm.clean() to re-raise the exceptions and place them on the ModelForm page.
-If the exception instance has a second arg it will be considered the form field name and the error message will be placed by the field on the page.
+Works together with `common_clean` on the model that inherits from `BaseModel`.

+The validation logic lives on the model but can be called in time for the ModelForm.clean() to re-raise the exceptions and place the error messages on the ModelForm page.

+If the exception instance has a second `arg` it will be used as the form field name and the error message will be placed by the field on the page.

 For example: